Sliabh gCua–St Mary's GAA: History

 1989 proved to be the club's best ever year.
 Sliabh gCua beat Affane to win the Western Intermediate Football Championship for the second year running and went on to beat Portlaw in the County Final.
 In Junior Hurling, St Mary's beat Ballinameela to win the Junior Hurling Western Final and then beat Ballydurn in the County Final.
 These wins helped secure the title Club of the Year in the county for the Sliabh gCua–St Mary's Club at the end of 1989.

-In 1990, Sliabh gCua were relegated from the Senior Football ranks after just one year, but did prove to be strong enough to retain their status in the Intermediate Hurling ranks.
+In 1990, Sliabh gCua were relegated from the Senior Football ranks after just one year, but did retain their status in the Intermediate Hurling ranks.
 However, not all was lost, as Sliabh gCua assisted by Modeligo won the County Under 21 'B' Football Final beating Erin's Own at Kill.

-1991 saw Sliabh gCua prove to be too strong for all in the west in the Intermediate football Championship and it came as no surprise that they marched all the way to the county final where on a desperate day for anyone to play any outdoor sport, they beat Newtown to go back up to the Senior Ranks.
+1991 saw Sliabh gCua beat Newtown to go back up to senior level.

 Since 1991, the Sliabh gCua–St Mary's Club had little to cheer about.
 In Football, the club retained its senior status for a number of years in the mid-1990s but were eventually relegated to the intermediate ranks once again.
-In Hurling St Mary's had a number of good years in the mid-1990s in the Intermediate hurling ranks, but lost the chance of contesting the latter stages of the championship on a number of years, late in the year and at times controversially.
+In Hurling St Mary's had a number of good years in the mid-1990s in the Intermediate hurling ranks, but lost the chance of contesting the latter stages of the championship on a number of years.

 The club retained its place in both the intermediate hurling and football championships until 2007 when St Mary's were relegated from the hurling championship.
-In 2008 the Western Junior Hurling Final was reached but St Mary's had to give way to a younger Modeligo team.
+In 2008 the Western Junior Hurling Final was reached but St Mary's lost to Modeligo.
 In 2009, Sliabh gCua were relegated from the Intermediate football Championship.
-Two years later, Sliabh gCua beat An Sean Phobal to lift the Western Junior Football Championship with a team containing a nice mix of Youth and Experience and then went on to beat Mount Sion to win the County Final, so will be back playing Intermediate in 2012.
+Two years later, Sliabh gCua beat An Sean Phobal to lift the Western Junior Football Championship.

-Like many other clubs in recent times emigration as robbed the club of some of its younger players in recent years who have had to move away in the search of employment.
-However, not all is lost as another group of young players are starting to come through, thanks mainly so some fantastic work put in at underage level.
-If these players can be brought on and retained locally, then the glory days of the late 70s and early 80s might return to the area in the not to distant future.